MohammadKani/awesome-chatgpt-prompts/README.md

 > effectively managing stress.
 Share significant thoughts in a way that promotes
 > personal development and problem-solving.

-## Act as a YouTube Video Analyst
+## به عنوان یک YouTube Video Analyst

 Contributed by: [@aviral-trivedi](https://github.com/aviral-trivedi)

-> I want you to act as an expert YouTube video analyst.
+> I want you to به عنوان یک expert YouTube video analyst.
 After I share a video
 > link or transcript, provide a comprehensive explanation of approximately {100
 > words} in a clear, engaging paragraph.
 Include a concise chronological
 > breakdown of the creator’s key ideas, future thoughts, and significant quotes,